yj7082126/musubi-tuner/README.md

 - Apr 18, 2025:
     - Added batch generation mode that reads prompts from a file and generates them during Wan2.1 inference, as well as interactive mode that specifies prompts from the command line.
 See [here](./docs/wan.md#interactive-mode--インタラクティブモード) for details.

-- Apr 9, 2025
-    - `hv_train_network.py` and `wan_train_network.py` now support PyTorch Dynamo optimization.
-PR [#215](https://github.com/kohya-ss/musubi-tuner/pull/215) Thanks to sdbds.
-See [here](./docs/advanced_config.md#pytorch-dynamo-optimization-for-model-training--モデルの学習におけるpytorch-dynamoの最適化) for details.

-- Apr 6, 2025
-    - In the video dataset with JSONL format, you can now specify not only video files but also directories containing multiple images.
-See [here](./dataset/dataset_config.md#sample-for-video-dataset-with-metadata-jsonl-file) for details.
-    - Added a feature to automatically downsample the original video's frame rate to the architecture's frame rate when specifying the original video's frame rate in the video dataset.
-See [here](./dataset/dataset_config.md#sample-for-video-dataset-with-caption-text-files) for details.

 ### Releases